cs123tas/projects/brush/README.md

 What about settings?
 When `settingsChanged` is called, all that you, the programmer, know is that something in the global `settings` structure is different from what it was a moment ago.
 Did the radius change?
 Did the color change?
-Did the use choose a new

-kind of brush?
+Did the user choose a new kind of brush?
 You have to figure that out.
 So you might want to compare `settings.brushRadius` to the previous radius value.
 To do so, you’ll need to record the previous radius value.
 This suggests